sangkilc/ICSE-2020-SV-Handbook/README.md

 #### Social Media Helper

-We will assign zero or one SV (depending on the resource).
+We will assign zero or more SV (depending on the resource).
 The main role of social media helper is to advertise talks on social media.
 You can use your personal account, or create a new one just for ICSE.